0cjs/sedoc/ee/tools/Rigol-DS1000Z.md

   - `Odd`, `Even`: rising edge of first ramp pulse in odd or even field.
 - `Standard`:
   - `NTSC`: 60 fields, 30 frames/sec; 525 lines.
 Even field first.
+    Counts equalization pulses.
   - `PAL/SECAM`: 50 fields, 25 frames/sec; 625 lines.
 Odd field first for PAL.
   - `480P`, `576P`.
+These do not count equalization pulses.

 Notes on 240p signals:
-- The NTSC line trigger will not sync if the line number is less than 5 (less than 8 for 480p).
+- The NTSC line trigger will not sync if the line number is less than 5.
   Setting the line between 5 and 10 will actually sync at earlier lines and skip some lines, and the line numbers will be wrong throughout.
 This is presumably because of the missing equalization pulses around/during vsync.
+- 480p sync can be used starting at line 8, which is the second line in vsync.
+  To convert screen line to 'scope line use 7+_vsync-lines+bplines+line_.
 - Start of frame may also be caught with a pulse trigger set for a negative pulse width >50 μs.
 (Possibly a trigger holdoff may be necessary to avoid retrigger on the next two lines.)